JanaMo/Project_Master/README.md

 # Project_Master
 Master-Thesis on CTA from Oct.2017-Fall 2018

-to save and share findings (TeX & Co. at GitLab)
+To save and share findings (TeX & Co. at GitLab)

+------> See cta_transient_search from lena-lin

+------> Preliminary work and tests here, application in the branch of the upper project